Five Platforms for Sharing Your Services with the World!

 You can reach a large audience when you record something that people will want to switch on in the background while they’re going about their day.
 And you can be creative about the format of your podcast.
 You can conduct one-on-one interviews, host panel discussions, present information in a lecture format… The sky’s the limit!

 As you may already know, Craig Cannings, co-founder of FreeU, hosts a Facebook Live session once a month.
 Facebook Live continues to grow in popularity among both private users and businesses.
-It’s a great platform for connecting with your audience in an interactive and immediate way.
+As content platforms go, it’s great for connecting with your audience in an interactive and immediate way.
 As the presenter is speaking, the audience can react to the presentation and type comments which the presenter can respond to either verbally or in writing.

 Users can be notified when a page or a person they’re following goes live so they can tune in to the broadcast.
 And after the session ends, the recorded video can remain posted on a profile or page to be viewed on demand.